-Never bleach ironstone – If you want to lighten stains, use hydrogen peroxide, not bleach!
+Never bleach white ironstone – If you want to lighten stains, use hydrogen peroxide, not bleach!
 It will penetrate the glaze and dissolve it.

 Buff away marks caused by silverware with a little white toothpaste.

 I hope this Ironstone 201 post gives some more information to budding collectors, those who are starting to sell it or others who are just curious.
 Even though I’ve bought and sold a lot of ironstone, I’m far from being an expert.
 As I’ve shared before, I glaze over when hardcore collectors start rattling off pattern names and such.
-I just love ironstone and buy what I like.
+I just love white ironstone and buy what I like.